-Test ink is a standardized fluid used to determine the surface energy of a substrate that is to be coated.
-Test ink can be used for testing during processes as well as for incoming goods inspection and quality assurance purposes.
+Test Ink is a standardized fluid used to determine the surface energy of a substrate that is to be coated.
+Test Ink can be used for testing during a process as well as for inspection of incoming goods and quality assurance purposes.

-The fluids, with progressively higher surface tension, are applied to the surface of the product.
-The behaviour of the rim of the test inks brush stroke within the first two seconds after applying, determines the surface energy of the sample.
+Fluids with progressivley higher surface tension are applied to the surface of the product.
+The behaviour of the rim of the test Inks brush stroke within th first two seconds after applying, determines the surface energy of the sample.

-If the surface to be coated cannot be properly wetted, paint, printing ink and adhesives will not bond.
+Paint, printing ink and adhesives will not bond, if the surface that has to be coated cannot be properly wetted.
 However, good wettability is not always the same as good bonding: Other mechanisms in the relationship between the substrate and the coating material are decisive.

 Surface wettability can be determined with test ink before a printing, adhesion or painting process to serve as orientation.
 Destructive testing to determine the bond between the applied material and the substrate cannot occur until after coating.